 subscriptions: They represent the opt-in preferences of an individual.
 A profile can subscribe to the “Daily newsletter” subscription and not subscribe to the “Promotions” subscription.

 segments: They represent the business categories an individual can be part of.
-For example: a customer can be flagged among his expenses as Gold, Silver or Bronze (“simple” segment), or can be considered regarding “VIP” status (in that case it’s an “exclusive” segment, the profile can be part of it, or not).
+For example: a customer can be flagged among his expenses as Gold, Silver or Bronze (“exclusive” segment), or can be considered regarding “VIP” status (in that case it’s a “simple” segment, the profile can be part of it, or not).

 references: They represent a business key value that mark the link with a repository table.
 For exemple, the “preferred store” of a customer will contain the unique id of the store in the Stores repository (more about repositories in below Custom tables section).